lisprolog/jdbcFirst/README.md

 and connected it with a postgresql database.
 My calendar had a direct connection to the database.

-Update: Apache POI Excel successfully tested.
+Apache POI Excel successfully tested.
-Project in development